Educational Credit Management Corporation: History

 The company was founded in 1994 in Minnesota.

 In March 2010, the company was the target of data theft.
 The personal information on 3.3 million student-loan borrowers was taken.

 In March 2018, ECMC Foundation launched its Education Innovation Ventures portfolio.

 In February 2018, ECMC Group moved its headquarters to Minneapolis, MN.

 In June 2018, ECMC Foundation funded 10 colleges aiming to increase student persistence and graduation rates among low-income, first-generation students and students of color.
 In October 2018, ECMC Group invested in Meritize, an education lender for skills-based careers.
 In October 2018, ECMC Foundation launched the CTE Leadership Collaborative—an initiative focused on bringing together professionals and equipping postsecondary career and technical education (CTE) leaders with the tools, resources and skills needed to advance the field.

-InNovember 2018, ECMC Foundation funded an effort by Education Design Lab focused on single mothers in college.
+In November 2018, ECMC Foundation funded an effort by Education Design Lab focused on single mothers in college.

 In December 2018, ECMC opened a college access center in Alexandria, VA.